 Suzanne is a respected Francophone community leader who has volunteered in the public relations, communications, and community development sectors for the past 50 years.
 Suzanne is the founder and president of the Bureau de visibilité de Calgary (BVC) which aims to showcase Calgary’s Francophone history, heritage, and accomplishments.
-Suzanne is also the creator/producer of Hello-Bonjour Alberta, atelevision production that has recently recorded its 150th episode.
+Suzanne is also the creator/producer of Hello-Bonjour Alberta, a television production that has recently recorded its 150th episode.
 Suzanne is the founder and president of the Société pour le patrimoine francophone de Calgary/Society for the Francophone Heritage of Calgary (SPFC SFHC).
 In consultation with local and provincial community associations and leaders, the BVC, and SPFC-SFHC, she very proudly designed and produced the Ceinture fléchée patrimoniale franco albertaine/Franco-Albertan Heritage Sash to increase visibility for Franco Albertans and achieve a greater understanding of Franco-Albertan History and Heritage.
-Suzanne’s tireless efforts towards education has resulted in the new Politique en Matière de Francophonie/French Policy announced on June 14, 2017.
-Suzanne is a proud recipient of the Association canadienne francaise de l’Alberta “Ordre des Sages” awarded to Francophone Seniors in Alberta for their outstanding contribution to benefit the growth and development of Alberta’s Francophonie.
+Suzanne’s tireless efforts towards education have contributed to the development of the new Politique en matière de francophonie/French Policy announced on June 14, 2017.
+Suzanne is a proud recipient of the Association canadienne-française de l’Alberta “Ordre des Sages” awarded to Francophone Seniors in Alberta for their outstanding contribution to benefit the growth and development of Alberta’s Francophonie.

 Nominated by Ms. Terry Ager, Community Member